 LG Electronics, Inc. (LGE) Arbitration: In December 2015, LGE filed an arbitration demand with the International Chamber of Commerce (ICC) alleging that it overpaid royalties on certain CDMA (including WCDMA) subscriber units based on the alleged effect of specific provisions in its license agreement, and that the Company breached its license agreement with LGE, as well as certain implied covenants.
 The arbitration demand sought determination and return of the overpayment and determination of the ongoing royalties owed by LGE.
 On April 16, 2016, the parties entered into agreements pursuant to which the parties agreed to settle the disputes raised by LGE in its arbitration demand, and LGE agreed to dismiss the arbitration with prejudice and release all claims brought in the arbitration against the Company.
+On April 18, 2016, the parties jointly moved for dismissal of the arbitration, and on April 19, 2016, the ICC acknowledged the motion for dismissal and the withdrawal of all claims.
 Although the Company believed LGE's claims were without merit, it deferred the recognition of revenue related to CDMA subscriber unit royalties reported and paid by LGE in the first and second quarters of fiscal 2016 because, among other reasons, the matter was submitted to arbitration for resolution.
-As a result of the settlement, commencing with the third quarter of fiscal 2016, the Company will no longer defer royalty revenues reported by LGE and will record greater than \$200 million of revenues that were previously deferred.
+As a result of the settlement, commencing with the third quarter of fiscal 2016, the Company is no longer deferring royalty revenues reported by LGE and recorded \$235 million of revenues related to prior periods.

 Blackberry Limited (Blackberry) Arbitration: On April 20, 2016, the Company and Blackberry entered into an agreement to arbitrate Blackberry's allegation that it overpaid royalties on certain past sales of subscriber units based on the alleged effect of specific provisions in its license agreement.
-The arbitration will be conducted under the rules of the Judicial Arbitration and Mediation Services in San Diego, California.
+The arbitration, which is scheduled to begin on February 27, 2017, is being conducted under the rules of the Judicial Arbitration and Mediation Services in San Diego, California.
 Blackberry seeks the return of the alleged overpayment.
 The Company believes Blackberry's claims are without merit.